- COVID-19 and endometriosis information hub

 - Useful links

-Endometriosis (pronounced end - oh – mee – tree – oh – sis) is the name given to the condition where cells like the ones in the lining of the womb (uterus) are found elsewhere in the body.
+Endometriosis (pronounced en- doh – mee – tree – oh – sis) is the name given to the condition where cells like the ones in the lining of the womb (uterus) are found elsewhere in the body.

 Each month these cells react in the same way to those in the womb, building up and then breaking down and bleeding.
 Unlike the cells in the womb that leave the body as a period, this blood has no way to escape.

 Every month a woman’s body goes through hormonal changes.
 Hormones are naturally released which cause the lining of the womb to increase in preparation for a fertilized egg.
 If pregnancy does not occur, this lining will break down and bleed – this is then released from the body as a period.

 In endometriosis, cells like the ones in the lining of the womb grow elsewhere in the body.
 These cells react to the menstrual cycle each month and also bleed.
 However, there is no way for this blood to leave the body.
 This can cause inflammation, pain and the formation of scar tissue.

 Endometriosis can have a significant impact on a woman’s life in a number of ways, including:

 - Chronic pain